- Location: New Jersey

 Extended Registration for Leased Vehicles

 You must pay a registration fee for the full term of the lease on new vehicles that have not had any earlier sales or leases.
-If the lease does not expire within a normal calendar year period, you must pay the registration for the next full year.
+If the lease does not expire within a normal calendar year period, you must pay the registration for the next 1 year.

 Generally, if you own your vehicle outright without any liens on it, you will get your license plates immediately when you register.